 - “Since your last declaration to Ahpra, has there been any change to your criminal history in one or more countries other than Australia that you have not disclosed to Ahpra?”

-It is an ongoing registration requirement under section 130 of the National Law that relevant events must be notified to Ahpra within 7 days of occurring.
+It is an ongoing registration requirement under the National Law that relevant events must be notified to Ahpra within seven days of occurring.
 The events for criminal history include:

 - any charge relating to an offence punishable by 12 months imprisonment or more, and

 - any conviction or finding of guilt for an offence punishable by imprisonment.

 If an event such as this occurred during the year, and you notified it to Ahpra within seven days, you do not need to disclose this again on your registration renewal form.

 Separate from this, as part of your renewal, you must disclose anything included in the definition of criminal history that you have not previously notified to Ahpra.